A Continuing Series by Raheim Bundle

 The voice commands, searches and questions of healthcare need to find your site online when the consumer uses voice search.
 Here are some of the content considerations that can help SEO visibility:

 Pay-per-Click campaigns must be smarter…

 PPC, as well as SEO, will be a reflection of how well you are able to communicate with the consumer or patient in a natural language “dialogue.”
 And often, the immediacy of voice search overlays the need for a local answer.
 Voice search, according to Google, is more likely to be local-based.
 Individuals want answers—such as directions to the hospital ER—that are close and convenient.
 Optimize for “near me” or “close to me” questions.

-You want the buyer’s journey to end with your practice as the most valuable choice for service provider.
+You want the buyer’s journey to end with your practice as the most valuable choice for a service provider.
 Unfortunately, voice search and typed search create significantly different paths to your door.

 We can help with that, so please give me a call today at 800-656-0907.
-To be successful—and capture the talkers and the typers—your SEO and PPC efforts need to be designed for greatest effectiveness on both fronts.
+To be successful—and capture the talkers and the typers—your healthcare SEO and PPC efforts need to be designed for greatest effectiveness on both fronts.